Nalithdev/portfolio/Readme.md

 Git push

-With all this command i finish to put my project on my git hub
+With all these commands, I finished to put my project on my git hub.

+Translated with www.DeepL.com/Translator (free version)